‘Vanderpump Rules’ Cast Responds To Lala Kent’s Engagement

 Kristen Doute also added a comment with smiling and heart-eyed emojis, while Scheana Marie added a “WOOHOOOOOOO” to the bunch.

-Stassi also shared a photo to her own Instagram page of her alongside Lala wishing her friend and happy birthday and joked about the size of her “small” ring.
+Stassi also shared a photo to her own Instagram page of her alongside Lala wishing her friend a happy birthday and joked about the size of her “small” ring.
 Kristen followed suit with a post dedicated to Lala and congratulated her on her engagement and expressed her excitement for the couple.
 Scheana mirrored the sentiments of her co-stars in a similar post dedicated to Lala.

 Last night was the best night of my entire life.
 I got engaged to the man of my dreams.
 I get to call this amazing human my fiancé!
 An engagement last night, my birthday today, and every sign my dad could possibly send me to let me know he’s here.
 I’m the happiest girl in the world. @randallemmettfilms @people @richierichny https://people.com/tv/vanderpump-rules-lala-kent-engaged/

-In addition to the Vanderpump Rules cast, fellow Bravolebrity Dorinda Medley of The Real Housewives of New York City, commented on Lala’s engagement post saying Lala deserved “all the happiness in the world.”
+In addition to the Vanderpump Rules cast, fellow Bravo star Dorinda Medley, of The Real Housewives of New York City, commented on Lala’s engagement post, saying Lala deserved “all the happiness in the world.”

 Jonathan Cheban, the best friend of Kim Kardashian and self-proclaimed “Food God,” also congratulated Lala and Randall and admitted he couldn’t wait to celebrate with the happy couple.

 Lala and Randall join Brittany Cartwright and Jax Taylor as the newest betrothed couple in the Vanderpump Rules universe.
-While Randall is not associated with the show whatsoever, he is often discussed among the group but is only referred to as Lala’s “man” and not by his name.
+While Randall is not associated with the show whatsoever, he is often discussed among the group, but is only referred to as Lala’s “man” and not by his name.
 Lala’s engagement will likely not play out on Season 7 of the hit reality series since Randall has remained firm on staying off the show, but fans should get a look into the engagement from Lala’s perspective.

 Vanderpump Rules Season 7 is currently filming and is likely to return to television later this fall or winter.